theoden8/plot/README.md

 ### State

-Because it was formerly two repositories which shared many lines of code, they became one repository with 2 binaries, and during the code recomposition runtime viability of the program graph was lost.
+The two repositories, because they are made one from another, still share many common lines of code, which is a bad programming practice.

 ### Bugs / Errors

-For problems on compilation or runtime stage you are always welcome to raise an issue (in case the program is promised to work, but its not).
+For problems on compilation or runtime stage you are always welcome to raise an issue.

 ## Installation